Chapter 5. Your Responsibilities

 Resource: GSA’s Privacy Program

 Many social media technologies allow users to take data from one website and combine it with data from another, commonly referred to as “mashups.”
-Agency public websites must provide most data in an open, industry-standard format that allows you to use data to meet your needs.
+Agency public websites are required to provide most data in an open, industry standard format that permits users to use data to meet their needs.
 Agencies should ensure these open industry standard formats are followed to maximize use of their data.
-The Digital Government Strategy initiated in 2012 encourages all agencies to make their information more usable, which helps develop applications and also improve mobile technologies.
+The Digital Government Strategy initiated in 2012 encourages all agencies to make their information more usable than in the past which helps in the development of applications and also to improve mobile technologies.

 The Federal Advisory Committee Act applies when: